6 WIP Mistakes Contractors Make and How to Avoid Them

 Common WIP Mistakes You Might Be Overlooking

-In this section, we talk about common mistakes contractors make when figuring out their work-in-progress (WIP) and job costs.
+We'll talk about some of the most common mistakes contractors make when they try to figure out their job prices and work-in-progress (WIP).
 Which are important to understanding a project's financial health.
 We explain the tricky parts of WIP calculations, why getting job costs right is crucial, and offer easy solutions to avoid these mistakes

 1. Failing to Grasp WIP Calculations